 - August: Secure remote work practices

-- September: Review and refresh; annual awareness challenge
+- September: Review, refresh, and an annual awareness challenge

 Engaging Employees Beyond October

-What does gamification do?
-It makes learning stick.
-Organizations can use tools like Threatcop TSAT gamified training to encourage participation with badges, points, and leaderboards.
-Employees are more likely to engage themselves more with lessons when competition and rewards are part of the learning process.
+Gamified learning modules.
+Gamification makes lessons stick.
+Tools like Threatcop TSAT build participation through badges, points, and leaderboards, and employees tend to engage more when competition and reward are part of the process.

-It is crucial to refresh exercises regularly.
-For example, you can think of simulating QR code phishing attacks in March or AI-generated deepfake scams in July.
+Refreshed real-world scenarios.
+Exercises need regular updates to stay relevant, such as simulating QR code phishing in March or AI-generated deepfake scams in July.

 Common Pitfalls to Avoid